awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-launchtemplate-launchtemplatedata-monitoring.md

 Specifies whether detailed monitoring is enabled for an instance\.

- `Monitoring` is a property of the [Amazon EC2 LaunchTemplate LaunchTemplateData](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-launchtemplatedata.html) property type\.
+`Monitoring` is a property of [AWS::EC2::LaunchTemplate LaunchTemplateData](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-launchtemplatedata.html)\.

 ## Syntax<a name="aws-properties-ec2-launchtemplate-launchtemplatedata-monitoring-syntax"></a>